Bellerby & Co, Globemakers: History

 After a career in television, Peter Bellerby was running a music venue in London that included a bowling alley, when he started a search for a special globe for his father's 80th birthday.
 Not finding what he wanted, he set about making a globe himself by hand which led to the founding of the company in 2008.

 Two globes were commissioned for the 2011 film Hugo.
-In 2012, the company hosted the first globe exhibition at The Royal Geographical Society, and in the same year, an egg-shaped Bellerby globe was donated to The Faberge Big Egg Hunt charity for auction in London.
-The auction raised £11,100 for the Elephant Family conservation movement.
+In 2012, the company hosted the first globe exhibition at The Royal Geographical Society, and in the same year, an egg-shaped Bellerby globe was donated to The Faberge Big Egg Hunt charity for auction in London to raise funds for the Elephant Family conservation movement.
 A second "egg" globe was auctioned at Sotheby's in New York in 2014 and raised $25,000, for both Elephant Family and Action for Children.

 The company has collaborated with British-Nigerian artist Yinka Shonibare, for example on a "globe head" for his ballerina statue for the Royal Opera House.

 In 2017 the company made about 500 globes, including a commissioned globe that illustrates Royal Ascot's 300-year heritage.

 In 2018 the company received a Queen's Award for Enterprise in the international trade category.
 It also took part in the Homo Faber exhibition, collaborated with artist George Butler in an exhibition at the Bankside Gallery, and was commissioned by the family of Reinhold Würth to create a Churchill Globe for his 83rd birthday.
 The globe displays places and events which played an important role in his life.